 Gwydion took him back to Caer Dathyl where, with the aid of Math and the finest Physicians in the land, he was restored to health.

 The vengeance of Llew Llaw Gyffes

 Gwydion caught up to her and said “I will not slay you but I will do worse.
 I will turn you into a bird but from this day on you will never show your face in the light of day.
 To the night you are confined and it shall be in the nature of other birds to attack you and drive you out from wherever they may find you.
 You will not lose your name, you will always be known as Blodeuwedd.”
-Blodeuwedd is “Owl” in the old tongue and is still called this in some places today.
+Blodeuwedd was transformed into an owl.
+Her name means “Owl” in the old tongue and some Welsh people still refer to an owl as Blodeuwedd even today.

 Then Gronw Pebyr fled to Penllyn and he sent messengers to Llew asking him if he would take silver or land.
 Llew answered no. He would only take this, that Gronw must stand in the place where he stood on the banks of the river Cynfael and Llew would throw a spear at Gronw.

 Gronw called his household and said “My faithful warriors, my household, my foster-brothers.
 Is there one among you who would take the blow in my place?”

 There was not.
 Because of this refusal they were written in the Triads as one of the three disloyal households of Britain.